cleanlab/ood-detection-benchmarks/README.md

 # Out-of-Distribution (OOD) Detection Benchmarks

+Code to reproduce results from the paper:

+**Back to the Basics: Revisiting Out-of-Distribution Detection Baselines**. *ICML 2022 Workshop on Principles of Distribution Shift*

 Out-of-distribution (OOD) detection is the task of determining whether a datapoint comes from a different distribution than the training dataset.
 For example, we may train a model to classify the breed of dogs and find that there is a cat image in our dataset.
 This cat image would be considered out-of-distribution.

-OOD detection is useful to find label issues where the actual ground truth label is not in the set of labels for our task (e.g. cat label for a dog breed classification task).
-This can serve many use-cases, some of which include:

-- Remove OOD datapoints from our dataset as part of a data cleaning pipeline
-- Consider adding new classes to our task
-- Gain deeper insight into the data distribution

 This work evaluates the effectiveness of various scores to detect OOD datapoints.

-We also present a novel OOD score using the average entropy of K-nearest neighbors.

-## Methodology

-We treat OOD detection as a binary classification task (True or False: is the datapoint out-of-distribution?) and evaluate the performance of various OOD scores using AUROC.

 ## Experiments